British banks plan task force to respond to standards probe

-The proposal would see the chief executives from Britain’s biggest six banks - Barclays (BARC.L), HSBC (HSBA.L), Royal Bank of Scotland (RBS.L), Lloyds Banking Group (LLOY.L), Standard Chartered (STAN.L) and Santander UK (SAN.MC) - produce a coordinated response to the report, which is expected to be published on Friday, the sources said.
+The proposal would see the chief executives from Britain’s biggest six banks - Barclays, HSBC, Royal Bank of Scotland, Lloyds Banking Group, Standard Chartered and Santander UK - produce a coordinated response to the report, which is expected to be published on Friday, the sources said.

 Bank executives have discussed the task force plan with the industry’s lobby group, the British Bankers Association (BBA), but will not make a final decision on whether to proceed until after the commission’s report is published, the sources said.